jidongxiao/networksecurity/notes/reverseshell/README.md

 - **Attack Vector**: The breach exploited a vulnerability in the Apache Struts web application framework used by Equifax.
 - **Reverse Shell Usage**: The attackers used this vulnerability to gain a foothold in the network and likely established reverse shells to maintain access and move laterally across the network, exfiltrating sensitive data over several months.
 - **Impact**: The breach led to widespread identity theft concerns, multiple lawsuits, and significant scrutiny of Equifax’s security practices.

+### 6. Kevin Mitnick Case (1994)
+- **Overview**: Kevin Mitnick, one of the most notorious hackers in history, became the most-wanted cybercriminal in the U.S. He was involved in numerous high-profile attacks on major corporations and government networks.
+- **Attack Vector**: On Christmas Eve in 1994, Mitnick famously hacked into the computer of Tsutomu Shimomura, a cybersecurity expert.
+Mitnick used a combination of social engineering, IP spoofing, and exploiting vulnerabilities to gain unauthorized access.
+- **Reverse Shell Usage**: While the specific use of a reverse shell in this incident isn't widely documented, Mitnick used techniques similar to reverse shells that allowed him to remotely control and manipulate systems after gaining access.
+- **Impact**: The attack on Shimomura's system was a key event that eventually led to Mitnick's capture.
+This hack, along with his other activities, highlighted the vulnerabilities in computer systems and brought significant attention to cybersecurity issues.
+Mitnick was arrested in February 1995, and after serving time in prison, he became a cybersecurity consultant and author.